ptjung/tubify/README.md

 ## Website Description

 Ever wanted to share songs with a person without having to link your personal playlist?
 Perhaps you have Spotify Free and the ads bother you?
 To combat this, you can convert your Spotify playlist to a Youtube playlist.
-But even here, websites may prompt Spotify credentials or want you to register, and you can't bother trusting the website for such a small task.
+But even here, conversion websites may prompt for Spotify credentials or registration, and you can't bother trusting the website for such a small task.

-This is a website dedicated to supporting those needs; you simply link a Spotify playlist or album and let it do the work.
-The method used only supports <b>up to 50 unique songs per playlist</b> due to YouTube's set limit for anonymous playlists.
+This is a website dedicated to promoting those needs; simply link a Spotify playlist or album and let it convert.
+Due to YouTube's set limit for anonymous playlists, it only supports <b>up to 50 unique songs per playlist</b>.

 Try it [here](https://ptjung.github.io/Spotify-Youtube-Converter)!